Every spell has the following:

 - Polymorphed uniques will retain their spells in their new form.
 Shapeshifters don't get spells.

-- Monsters don't cast spells less often when they are able to attack in melee, with ranged weapons, with wands or with rods.
+- Monsters don't cast spells less often when they are able to attack in melee, with ranged weapons or with wands.

 - Spell memorisation